sylv/marver/README.md

   - In the sidebar, have a "shortcuts" link at the bottom that opens a little panel showing the shortcuts.
 Having shortcuts but not showing them is a waste.
   - `Ctrl + T` to quickly add tags to an image
   - `Ctrl + D` to show debug layers of images (for example, outlines of detected faces, OCR outlines, etc)
+- It would be cool to run face detection, then run age detection on the detected faces, then show photos of a person on a timeline of their life.

 ### todo